gnuh202/Custom_FOTA_STM32/FIRMWARE_APPLICATION.md

 # STM32 Application for FOTA

 ## Overview
-This document describes the requirements and structure for developing applications compatible with the STM32 FOTA bootloader.
-A sample application is provided for both Cortex-M7 and Cortex-M4 cores (for STM32H7), demonstrating how to initialize the system and interact with the bootloader.
-The application must be compiled as a `.bin` file and flashed to the correct memory address (`FIRMWARE_BANK1_BASE` or `FIRMWARE_BANK2_BASE`).
+This document describes the requirements and structure for developing applications compatible with the STM32H745ZIT3 bootloader.
+A sample application is provided for both Cortex-M7 and Cortex-M4 cores, demonstrating how to initialize the system and interact with the bootloader.

 ## Features
-- **Compatibility**: Works with the custom bootloader for STM32F4, STM32F7, and STM32H7.
-- **Dual-Core Support**: Cortex-M7 and Cortex-M4 applications for STM32H7.
-- **UART Interaction**: Supports console commands (e.g., "reset") via UART.
+- **UART Interaction**: Supports console commands (e.g., "help") via UART.
-- **Simple Demo**: Toggles GPIO pins to demonstrate functionality.
+- **Simple Demo**: Toggles GPIO pins.
+Additionally, a command-line interface is provided via UART to demonstrate functionality.

 ## Requirements
 - **Hardware**:
-  - STM32 development board (STM32F4, STM32F7, or STM32H7).
+  - STM32H745ZIT3.
   - UART interface for console output.
 - **Software**:
-  - STM32CubeIDE for compilation.
-  - STM32CubeProgrammer for generating `.bin` files.
+  - STM32CubeIDE for compilation and generating `.bin` files.
-- **Bootloader**: Must be flashed and configured correctly.

 ## Memory Map
 Applications must be linked to the following addresses:
 - **Firmware 1**: `0x08040000` (Bank 1, Sectors 2-5).
-- **Firmware 2** (STM32H7 only): `0x08140000` (Bank 2, Sectors 2-5).
+- **Firmware 2**: `0x08140000` (Bank 2, Sectors 2-5).

+For detail, you can see this: [Memory Map](../STM32_BOOTLOADER.md#memory-map)

 The linker script must set the vector table to these addresses, and the `.bin` file must start at the specified address.